harrison542002/JWT-Basics/README.md

 # References

-All the files in public folder which are fortend stuffs referenecs to Author John from Youtube Channel freeCodeCamp.org
+All the files in public folder which are fortend stuffs references to Author John from Youtube Channel freeCodeCamp.org
 Link - https://www.youtube.com/watch?v=qwfE7fSVaZM&t=19269s